mitranim/wordplay/readme.md

 truemor (rumor that's true)

 expirementation (experimenting with whether expired food will poison you or not; experiments that cause the subject to "expire")

+jobsworth (an official who upholds petty rules even at the expense of humanity or common sense)

 # LeoJo